 7 nights of luxury accommodations, in a double occupancy room

-Breakfast, lunch and dinner each day
+Breakfast and lunch each day

 Private group tours & activities